-I am thrilled to welcome Dr. Barbara Fox DeMaio Caprilli as a guest writer for my blog series on “Opera arias for the Twenty-Something Opera Singer.”
+Dr. Barbara Fox DeMaio! is our guest writer for “Opera arias for the Twenty-Something Opera Singer.”
 Barbara is the perfect person to share insights into appropriate repertoire for the developing Dramatic Soprano.

-Cate: Barbara, please give us an overview of your work as a dramatic soprano, so readers can get a sense of why you are a good person to write this post.
+Cate: Barbara, please give us an overview of your work as a dramatic soprano, so readers can see why you are a good person to write this post.

 Barbara: I’ve been singing professionally since my late 20’s.
 I started out in a couple of YAP’s – Des Moines and Cincinnati Opera – and while I was in Cincinnati James de Blasis started assigning me “big girl” repertoire; Fiordiligi, Rosalinda, Norma, Odabella in Attila (the role that was my debut at La Scala).
 After Cincinnati I started studying with Nancy Stokes Milnes in New York, who suggested that I specialize in the Verdi and Puccini heroines.
 Through her connections I was able to coach with Paola Molinari (pianist coach for Mirella Freni and many others) who arranged for an audition with Fedeli Artists and that’s where it started.
 I’ve sung the Verdi and Puccini ladies all over the world.
 In Italy; La Scala, Verona, Caracalla, Genova, Torino, etc., and also Switzerland, Germany, France, Spain, Japan, Korea, Argentina and Norway.

-I met the love of my life in 2000, and about that time I also was invited to teach in the Fondazione Toscanini YAP in Italy between gigs.
+I was invited to teach in the Fondazione Toscanini YAP in Italy in 2000, between gigs.
 After 9/11 when tourism in Italy fell off, and less work was available in Italy, I began to travel more and more.
-In order to have more time with my husband, I decided to start applying for teaching jobs in the US.
-I enjoyed teaching, and the thought of spending more time with the man I love was very appealing.
-Traveling all over the world is a lot of fun when you’re 30 and unmarried; a lot less when you’re 50 and the love of your life is half a world away.
+Then I decided to start applying for teaching jobs in the US.
+I enjoyed teaching.
+Traveling all over the world is a lot of fun when you’re 30 and a lot less fun when you’re 50.

 In 2003 I started teaching at Salem College in Winston Salem, NC; I was constantly attending workshops and learning all I could about voice science and modern pedagogical methods.
-My husband encouraged me to go back to school for a doctorate in pedagogy since it was quickly becoming my passion.
+I pondered going back for a doctorate.
 In 2009 I attended the LoVetri Somatic Voicework ™ workshop at Shenandoah Conservatory, and fortunately was accepted into the Shenandoah DMA Voice Pedagogy program the same year.
-Dr. Kathryn Green, my voice teacher, was a big help as I started going through menopause.
-We had both read the Jerome Hines’ book “Great Singers on Great Singing” and she suggested that doing something similar with elite singers who had gone through menopause would be a great dissertation topic.
-So the topic of menopause in elite singers became my thesis topic.
+The topic of menopause in elite singers became my thesis topic.

 Cate: Many teachers and singers will be interested in your opinions as to what to listen for in a 20-something singer when it is not yet clear if she will grow into the fach of a dramatic soprano.

 Barbara: Does the singer have a large chest voice?
 Is the voice large, not necessarily throughout the range but at least in the top and/or bottom?
 Does the singer have a large chest cavity and bone structure in general?
 Small-boned people are rarely Dramatics, although short and stocky is a possibility (look at Birgit Nilsson, for example.)
 Usually a big voice goes along with a big body.
 Young dramatics often have trouble with the primo or secondo passaggio, or both, because they have a hard time unifying their large chest voice with their head voice.
 Often young dramatics will have a big chest voice, a large break, and a disconnected top.
-Their voices take longer to develop, and sometimes don’t begin to bloom until Masters work or later.
+Their voices take longer to develop, and sometimes don’t begin to bloom until well after their mid-30’s.

 Cate: What are some common mistakes in repertoire choices for a young dramatic?